We've seen it all too often — a wide-eyed child with a fresh MagicBand and Mickey ears eagerly walks up to the entrance of an attraction ...

 In this post, we'll walk you through all of the Disney World height requirements and outline the details of the Rider Switch service, sometimes called child swap.
 We'll also go over how Rider Switch operates with the new Disney Genie system.
 Let's hop in!

 For those of you who just want to know Disney World's height requirements, feel free to skip down to them.
 We won't judge.
-For the rest of you, we're going to walk you through the ins and outs of using the Disney World Rider Switch.
+For the rest of you, we're going to walk you through the ins and outs of using the Disney World Rider Switch service.

-One thing to know is that Rider Switch is not just for tadpoles that don't meet the height requirement.
-Say your child is tall enough to ride Twilight Zone Tower of Terror, but — NO WAY DROPS FORGET IT — they may wait with an adult using the same Rider Switch procedure.
+Disney World Rider Switch allows grown-ups to take turns enjoying the thrill rides without having to wait in line twice.
+So everyone gets to ride who wants to!
+It works just as well for tadpoles who don't meet the height requirements or don't want to ride.
+Say your child is tall enough to ride Twilight Zone Tower of Terror, but — NO WAY DROPS, FORGET IT — they may wait with an adult using the same Rider Switch procedure.

 Using Rider Switch

-Even if you've visited the parks before, please note that Disney World's Rider Switch policy changes from time to time.
-Be sure to read up before your visit.
+Even if you've visited the parks before, please note that Disney World's Rider Switch policy changes from time to time, so read up before your visit.
 You can use Disney World Rider Switch at all four theme parks.
-Not every single attraction offers this option, but Cast Members do have the discretion to help you out.
+Not every single attraction offers this option, but cast members do have the discretion to help you out.

-When you're ready to use the Disney World Rider Switch, just hop to the attraction's entrance with your group and let the Cast Member know you'd like to switch off.
-The Cast Member will issue you and the guest who will not be riding the Rider Switch Pass.
-You'll be known as "Party 2."
-You'll then be shown a designated waiting area.
-The rest of your group will be known as "Party 1" and will ride the attraction while you wait.
-Once Party 1 is finished, you'll board the attraction and the non-riding guest will switch over to Party 1!
+When you're ready to use the Disney World Rider Switch service, just hop to the attraction's entrance with your entire group present and let the cast member know you'd like to switch off.
+The cast member will scan the MagicBands or park tickets of those who will ride second.
+You'll be known as "Party 2" and will see the Rider Switch passes added to the plans section of the My Disney Experience app.
+The rest of your group will be known as "Party 1" and will ride the attraction while Party 2 waits.

 Disney World Rider Switch Rides and Height Requirements